 With Medicare setting clear goals for 90 percent of all payments to be tied to quality or value by 2018, healthcare data integration is a must to achieve this goal and bend the cost curve.
 Cloud technology and warehouse-based big data and analytics platforms are an investment for a hospital system.
 But without them, there will simply be no way to gain the insights hospitals need for success in preventive care or more broadly across their care outcome and business goals.

-Jennifer Zweifel serves on INTELLIMED’s leadership team as chief financial officer, a role she has held for 21 years.
+Jennifer Zweifel serves on INTELLIMED’s leadership team as chief financial officer, a role she has held for over 20 years.
 Jennifer is an Arizona State Graduate.
 In her spare time, she enjoys cooking, reading, dancing and travel.